HKH515/VLN56/README.md

 ##Commands

-the following commands are currently implement into the program
+the following commands are currently implemented into the program

 | Command       | Description                                | Sortability                                                                        |
 | ------------- |:------------------------------------------:|------------------------------------------------------------------------------------|